Story

 He entered Jericho and was passing through it.
 A man was there named Zacchaeus; he was a chief tax collector and was rich.
 He was trying to see who Jesus was, but on account of the crowd he could not, because he was short in stature.
 So he ran ahead and climbed a sycamore tree to see him, because he was going to pass that way.
 When Jesus came to the place, he looked up and said to him, “Zacchaeus, hurry and come down, for I must stay at your house today.”
 So he hurried down and was happy to welcome him.
 All who saw it began to grumble and said, “He has gone to be the guest of one who is a sinner.”
 Zacchaeus stood there and said to the Lord, “Look, half of my possessions, Lord, I will give to the poor, and if I have defrauded anyone of anything, I will pay back four times as much.”
 Then Jesus said to him, “Today salvation has come to this house, because he, too, is a son of Abraham.
 For the Son of Man came to seek out and to save the lost.”

 In Luke 19, Jesus called Zacchaeus, who had sinned by stealing, to return what he had stolen.
-Like Zacchaeus, Jesus is calling white people and churches to return what we have stolen from Black people.
+Like Zacchaeus, white people and churches are called to return what we have stolen from Black people.

 The second ethic is restoration, which we see in the Good Samaritan.
 Luke 10:29-37 says: